Starting an online business is no easy feat.

 “You’ve got to spend money to make money,” as the old saying goes.

-But you don’t have to spend a whole lot. iPage, for example, is offering an introductory package at less than half the price of a cup of coffee every month.
+But you don’t have to spend a whole lot.
+InterServer, for example, is offering standard web hosting for the price of a couple of cups of coffee every month.

 So what exactly is wrong with free hosting?
 Some of the many downsides include: